Understanding BLOOM: An empirical study on diverse NLP tasks

-Entailment is vital in measuring a model's natural language understanding ability.
-In this work, we consider entailment in various forms: \begin{enumerate} \item Direct - Binary classification (entailment/not entailment) and ternary classification (entailment/contradiction/neutral) \item Question Answering - In sentence-question pair, determine if the sentence contains the answer to the question \item Coreference Resolution - Given a sentence pair where the second sentence contains a pronominal coreference resolution, is the second sentence entailed by the first? \end{enumerate}
+We consider entailment in various forms: (i) Direct - Binary (entailment/not entailment) and ternary (entailment/contradiction/neutral), (ii) Question Answering - In sentence-question pair, determine if the sentence contains the answer to the question, and (iii) Coreference Resolution - Given a sentence pair where the second sentence contains a pronominal coreference resolution, is the second sentence entailed by the first?

-\item Question Answering - In order to test a model's ability to do question answering, we consider four tasks: \begin{enumerate} \item Question classification to understand how well a model can identify different question types \item Answer detection to test if the model can detect if a given sentence contains an answer to a given question \item Question answering to see if a model can answer a question from a given context \item Answer generation to evaluate a model's answer generation capability and if it can remember facts seen during training. \end{enumerate}
+\textbf{Question Answering.} We test a model's ability to do question answering using four tasks: 1) Question classification to understand how well a model can identify question types, 2) Answer detection to test if the model can detect if a given sentence contains an answer to a given question, 3) Question answering to see if a model can answer a question from a given context, and 4) Answer generation to evaluate a model's answer generation capability and if it can remember facts seen during training.

-\item Topic Understanding - In this case, via the task of sentence topic classification, we test to see if a model can understand the main topic or theme of the sentence.
+\textbf{Topic Understanding.} We test to see if a model can understand the main topic or theme of the sentence.
 We also use the task of article generation given the title towards this evaluation.

 \textbf{Entity Extraction.} The task of NER is used to evaluate a model's ability to identify spans that share similar semantic characteristics.